mrocklin/thesis/declarative.md

 \label{sec:declarative}

-Mathematical experts may not be able to build efficient modular software.
+Mathematical experts often lack training to produce efficient modular software.
 Discuss how the projects above made use of declarative techniques to separate mathematical expertise from algorithmic term rewriting.

 ------------- ---------------------------------------------------------------
  Background   Stratego/XT, Maude, miniKanren (a simple embedding in Scheme).